 Step Four Brown the ground beef or other meat, season with salt, and add the chili flake and fennel seed, if using.

 Step Six Add the veggies and crushed tomatoes to the pot or pan.
 Add the bay leaves if using.
 Season with salt and stir.
 Bring up to a boil and down to simmer.
 Cook for 20 minutes.

-Step Seven Meanwhile, salt a pot of boiling water and cook the linguine.
+Step Seven Meanwhile, bring a large pot of water to a boil and salt generously.
+Make linguine.